-If you’re a guitarist craving the feel, comfort, and excellent playability that a smaller instrument provides, then the Cordoba C9 Parlor is specially designed for you.
+If you are a guitarist craving the feel, comfort, and excellent playability that a smaller instrument provides, the Cordoba C9 Parlor is specially designed for you.
 It is handcrafted with high-quality materials.

 The bracing pattern increases the soundboard’s center surface area, allowing it to respond and vibrate to string tension.
 On the other hand, the solid Mahogany back and sides of the Cordoba C9 provide a firm tonal foundation for the solid cedar top, rendering an ideal blend of brightness and warmth.

 An Indian rosewood bridge and a rosewood fingerboard complete Cordoba C9’s aesthetic look.

 Furthermore, the parlor guitar features Mother-of-Pearl “fret marker inlays, Cordoba Polyfoam case, a solid mahogany neck, easy-to-turn Cordoba Premium Gold Etched Tuning Machines, and a gloss polyurethane finish to crown it all.